-Can Inherited Property Be Included in a Bankruptcy
+Can Inherited Property Be Included in a Bankruptcy in Arizona

 Under Arizona law, property a debtor acquires within 180 days of filing bankruptcy is part of the bankruptcy estate.
 The property may be acquired by “bequest, inheritance, or devise”.
 What if a debtor receives property through a beneficiary deed?
 In the case of In re Jones Bankruptcy., 487 B.R.
 224 (2012) the Arizona Court Court of Appeals considered this issue.